shahinzaman102/wi-fi_based_iot_project/README.md

-# IoT-based Light Intensity Monitoring Project
+# Wi-Fi based IoT Project (Light Intensity Monitoring)

 #### This project is inspired by --> ####